devlaming/mgreml/README.md

 Now that you have cloned the `mgreml` repository, and `mgreml` is up-and-running, the main directory of `mgreml` should contain a subdirectory called `tutorial`.
 This directory in turn contains several files, including `pheno.txt` and `covar.txt`.
 Details on how this dataset has been generated using simulation can be found in the python script in `./tutorial/simulate.py`

-Let's first inspect the `pheno.txt` file.
+Let us first inspect the `pheno.txt` file.
 This file contains data in tab-separated format on ten phenotypes observed in a set of 5,000 individuals.
 The first two columns list family and individual ID, followed by the phenotypes:

 | FID | IID | Some pheno 101 | Some pheno 102 | ... | Some pheno 109 | Some pheno 110 |
 | --- | --- | --- | --- | --- | --- | --- |